Blog

 Double-bookings?
 Forget about it.
 RentMy updates availability in real-time, so you always know what's booked and what's ready to go.
 Barcode tracking makes it easy to find your inventory.

 Want to tweak pricing?
-Let’s say you want to run a midweek discount or bump up pricing during festival season; RentMy can adjust automatically based on demand.
+If you want to run a midweek discount or bump up pricing during festival season, RentMy can adjust automatically based on demand.
 No need to play with spreadsheets or stress over math.

 And here's a hidden gem for small business owners and side hustlers: RentMy's Pay For Performance plan.
 No monthly fees drain your wallet while you're just getting started.
 You only pay when you're making money.